Russia–European Union relations

 Russia–European Union relations are the international relations between the European Union (EU) and Russia.
 Russia borders five EU member states: Estonia, Finland, Latvia, Lithuania and Poland; the Russian exclave of Kaliningrad is surrounded by EU members.
 Until the radical breakdown of relations following the 2022 Russian invasion of Ukraine, the EU was Russia's largest trading partner and Russia had a significant role in the European energy sector.
+Due to the invasion, relations became very tense after the European Union imposed sanctions against Russia.
+Russia placed all member states of the European Union on a list of "unfriendly countries", along with NATO members (except Turkey), Switzerland, Ukraine, and several Asia-Pacific countries.

 The bilateral relations of individual EU member states and Russia vary, though a 1990s common foreign policy outline towards Russia was the first such EU foreign policy agreed.
-Furthermore, four 'EU–Russia Common Spaces' are agreed as a framework for establishing better relations.
-In 2015, a European Parliament resolution stated that Russia is no longer a strategic partner with the EU following the annexation of Crimea and the war in Donbas.
+Furthermore, four 'EU–Russia Common Spaces' were agreed as a framework for establishing better relations.
+In 2015, a European Parliament resolution stated that Russia was no longer a strategic partner with the EU following the annexation of Crimea and the war in Donbas.

-Relations between Russia and the EU became increasingly strained since the annexation of Crimea and the war in Donbas and the EU imposed several sanctions against the Russian Federation.
-The ongoing Russian invasion of Ukraine launched in 2022 has caused already tense EU-Russian diplomatic relations to break down: the EU sent military aid to Ukraine, Russian assets to the EU were frozen and direct flight from the EU to Russia were suspended.
-On 23 November 2022, the European Parliament passed a motion declaring Russia a state-sponsor of terrorism.
+Relations between Russia and the EU became increasingly strained since the annexation of Crimea and the war in Donbas, and the EU imposed several sanctions against the Russian Federation.
+The ongoing Russian invasion of Ukraine launched in 2022 has caused already tense EU–Russian diplomatic relations to break down: the EU sent military aid to Ukraine, Russian assets in the EU were frozen and direct flights from the EU to Russia were suspended.
+On 23 November 2022, the European Parliament passed a motion declaring Russia a state sponsor of terrorism.